prajna-io/anatman/README.txt

   random way?"

 "seemingly,
-but these particles have distinct wavelengths
+but these particles have distinct probability waveforms

-"signatures, so to speak
+"signatures, so to speak,
 of the singularities from which they arise

 "and these particles trace out